Milliman-NYHealth/nyatl-health-ai-instructions/README.md

-# NY ATL Health AI Instructions
+# NYATL Health AI Instructions

 Comprehensive guidelines for AI-assisted development and communication across New York Atlantic Health initiatives.

 ## Purpose

-This repository contains standardized instructions for working with AI assistants (like GitHub Copilot) on NY ATL Health projects.
+This repository contains standardized instructions for working with AI assistants (like GitHub Copilot) on NYATL Health projects.
 The guidelines ensure consistent, high-quality output across all communications and code work by establishing clear expectations for writing style, code quality, and work methodology.

 ## Contents